bbauska/W3Cx-1of5-CSS.0x/README.md

 **HTML** • /eɪʧ-ti-ɛm-ɛl/ • *noun *

-Stands for \"**H**yper**T**ext **M**arkup **L**anguage\", and it is the primary document format on the Web.
+Stands for &ldquo;**H**yper**T**ext **M**arkup **L**anguage&rdquo;, and it is the primary document format on the Web.
 It is a standardized system for tagging content on a web page so that a web browser knows how to present it properly to the viewer.
 It is a standardized way to describe a document&#39;s structure and the roles of the different parts of that document.

 <h4>Sample HTML document:</h4>